Each creature is a unique living word of Holy Mystery.

 Perhaps you love to sing, or perhaps you'd love to start.
-Our choir would love to have you.
-We meet on Thursdays at 7:30 PM to practice the songs for the coming Sunday.
-Then, we gather at 9:30 on Sundays to go over them once more before singing at the 10:30 service.
+The community choir meets on Thursdays at 7:30 PM to practice the songs for the coming Sunday.
+Then gathers at 9:30 on Sundays to go over them once more before singing at the 10:30 service.

 It's a low-pressure opportunity for those who love music and would love to lift up their voices in song.